Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Encumbrance](/HeroSystem6eHeroic/images/encumbrance.png)

-To the right of encumbrance bar you will find OCV* and DCV*, these combat values represent the character's OCV and DCV after the modifiers applied by the most recent maneuver.
+To the right of encumbrance bar you will find OCV* and DCV*.
+These combat values represent the character's OCV and DCV after the modifiers applied by the most recent maneuver.
 If the last action was use of a mental power, these values represent OMCV and DMCV.
 One exception are roll modifiers.
 These will not be applied to OCV* and DCV* due limitations of Roll20's roll actions.

 ![Ephemeral CVs](/HeroSystem6eHeroic/images/ephemeralCVs.png)

-The sheet includes space for four suits or pieces of armor.
+The sheet includes space for four suits or pieces of armor (plus four more accessible via the "A/B" set button).
 If PD/ED are left at 0, then Total Defense will be automatically calculated when you click Roll.
 Although this sheet is designed for the simpler armor activation approach, there is a field for hit locations if your GM chooses to use that system.

 ![Armor Table](/HeroSystem6eHeroic/images/armor.png)